-The advanced cable STB is required to restore to normal operation by hardware reset in case of freezing or software improper action.
-It shall be able to view, record and reserve programs even in a situation that bi-lateral communication is not available due to lack of WAN communication (DOCSIS and Ethernet)
+The advanced cable STB is required to restore to normal operation to possible extent from head-end by means of BBF TR-069 reset function if the STB falls in improper operation.

+The STB is required to maintain broadcasting related services such as watching, recording, scheduled recording regardless of failure of, for example, communication function (DOCSIS, Ethernet and WiFi) and application platform.

 Management of Subscriber information

 The advanced cable STB is required to support a gathering function of the subscriber information including viewing history.
-The information shall be protected in accordance with the requirement defined in Subclause 6.2.11
+The STB is also required to protect the collected information.
+The STB is required to protect transport for sending the collected information to the cable operator.
 [Editor’s note: Need to define “Personal Information” (or refer to H.iptv-am.0).
 The following text should be modified to be aligned with the definition of “Personal Information.”]

-The advanced cable STB is required to protect personal information including the viewing history.
-Encryption of the transaction of personal information is required.
 It is also required that personal information to be eliminated easily either by the cable operator or the subscriber.

 .

-Remote monitoring of HN device

-The advanced cable STB is required to have support functions (protocol conversion, etc.) for remote monitoring from the cable operator head-end to acquire the information on name and type of HN device, function and their operation status, etc.